francofadini/ios-clean-base-project/README.md

 # BaseProject

 BaseProject is an iOS app initial template, not only for acelerating every initial project setup, but also for promoting good practices and a scalable architecture.
+The main objective of opening this project is to constantly grow and improve with the community help.
+So any suggestion is welcome!

 ## Features